 - What’s your business worth?

-- Do you fiddle the tax man?
+- How do you fiddle the tax man?

-Note from Elle
+Note from Elle about this “Move to Spain” article

 Last time I posted an article with this tone (how to get the best from your holiday in Spain), I was lynched on a couple of Social Networking websites by people who took it all too seriously.
 So I would like to point out that of course this article is written with my tongue firmly in my cheek – apparently I need to spell that out to some (cough).
-Not all of us have the same sense of humour… but hopefully it makes a few of you chuckle.
+Not all of us have the same ironic or sarcastic sense of humour… but hopefully it makes a few of you chuckle.